m-hoff/simantha/README.md

 - Replication of the simulation to sample objective function values
 - Support of a preventive maintenance policy, in which machines are repaired at regular intervals
-- Non-homogeneous degradation modes and the ability to specify a complete degradation transition matrix.
+- Non-homogeneous degradation modes and the ability to specify a complete degradation transition matrix
 - Exporting system model for reuse
-- Customizable `Scheduler` class for scenarios the number of machines due for maitnenance exceeds the maintenance capacity.
+- Customizable `Scheduler` class for scenarios the number of machines due for maitnenance exceeds the maintenance capacity